Kolkata Knight Riders: Mumbai Indians

 Mumbai and Kolkata faced off in the opening match of the 2015 season.
-Mumbai was up to bat in the first innings as they scored 168/3.
+Mumbai batted first and scored 168/3.
 This charge was led by captain Rohit Sharma with his 98 runs.
-Kolkata captain, Gautam Gambhir had 57 runs and led his side to victory.
+Kolkata captain Gautam Gambhir scored 57 runs, leading his side to victory.
 Suryakumar Yadav's 46 runs were crucial to KKR's chase.

 In 2017, Mumbai earned its 100th T20 win against KKR.
-Later that season, both sides met in the playoffs in the Qualifier 2 round.
-KKR had a poor batting performance as they posted 107 runs and all out.
+Later that season, both sides faced each other in the playoffs in the Qualifier 2 round.
+KKR had a poor batting performance, posting 107 runs and being all out.
 Mumbai was able to capitalise and won the match.
-Mumbai went onto the finals to beat Rising Pune Supergiant to claim their third championship.
+Mumbai went on to the finals to beat Rising Pune Supergiant to claim their third championship.

 From 2015 to 2018, Mumbai Indians held an eight-game winning streak against the Kolkata Knight Riders.
-That streak was broken on 29 April 2019, as KKR posted a total of 232 runs and won by 34 runs.
+That streak was broken on 29 April 2019, when KKR posted a total of 232 runs and won by 34 runs.
 KKR's Andre Russell scored 80 runs, and MI's Hardik Pandya scored 91 runs.
 KKR holds the record for highest total for an IPL match played at Eden Gardens.
 This victory was KKR's 100th T20 win.
 Mumbai have won all three games between them since then.

-In the 2022 season, Kolkata beat Mumbai in all the matches between them.
+In the 2022 and 2024 seasons, Kolkata beat Mumbai in all the matches between them.

 Royal Challengers Bangalore

+2008

-The rivalry between Kolkata Knight Riders and Royal Challengers Bangalore is one of the oldest in the IPL.
-The inaugural match of IPL was played between both the teams in which KKR won by 140 runs due to a 158* off just 73 balls by Brendon McCullum.
+The rivalry between the Knight Riders and the Royal Challengers Bengaluru is the oldest in the Indian Premier League history.
+The inaugural match of the inaugural edition was played between both teams, in which KKR clinched a huge victory by a margin of 140 runs.
+Brendon McCullum was awarded the first-ever man-of-the-match award of the tournament, due to his blistering 158* (73), dominating the whole RCB bowling unit.

+2009

-In IPL 2009, both teams faced off against each other again in which RCB won both times.
-In the second time they faced each other, Ross Taylor scored a blitzkrieg 81* off 33 balls to win it for RCB by six wickets.
+In the 2009 edition, the Royal Challengers won in both encounters against the Knight Riders.
+During their second meet, which was also the tournament's 100th match, Ross Taylor played a notable innings, scoring 81* (33), contributing significantly to RCB's victory by six wickets.